What VCs Actually Look for in a Pitch Deck (2026)

 Every founder preparing to raise capital asks the same question: what do investors actually look for in a pitch deck?

 The answer is more structured than most founders realise.
-After building an AI system trained on 180+ real VC investment memos and analysing how investors actually evaluate opportunities, we've identified 5 distinct investment lenses that drive the majority of funding decisions.
+After building an AI system trained on 610+ validated examples from 4 independent sources and analysing how investors actually evaluate opportunities, we've identified 5 distinct investment lenses that drive the majority of funding decisions.

 These aren't generic tips.
 They're the actual evaluation framework that separates decks that get meetings from decks that get "not a fit" rejections — with no explanation.